smallbasic/smallbasic.github.io/_build/pages/SmallBASICPiGPIO.markdown

 ## OLED Display

-In case the Raspberry Pi is used without a big Screen, it would be great to have a small Display to print information or even show nice graphics.
+In case the Raspberry Pi is used without a big screen, it would be great to have a small display to print information or even show nice graphics.
 The plugin supports SSD1306 compatible OLED displays (quite common and really cheap).

 ### Wiring

 For running this example, you need a SSD1306 compatible OLED display.
 OLEDs with 128x64 or 128x32 pixels are supported.
-SmallBASICPiGPIO is using the I2C-protocol for communication.
+SmallBASIC-PiGPIO is using the I2C-protocol for communication.

 ![OLED wiring](https://joe7m.github.io/SmallBasicPIGPIO/images/ssd1306_wiring.png)